rtp314/auth-server/readme.md

 ## Running

-To run, open a terminal in the project folder and run `npm run start`.
+To run, open a terminal in the project folder and run `npm install` then `npm run start`.

 Access the server at localhost:8080, log in at localhost:8080/user/login